-- 14.14.37 The Security Standard identifies requirements on the capacity of component sections of the system given the expected generation and demand at each node, such that demand can be met and generators' output over the course of a year (capped at their Transmission Entry Capacity, TEC) can be accommodated in the most economic and efficient manner.
+14.14.7 The Security Standard identifies requirements on the capacity of component sections of the system given the expected generation and demand at each node, such that demand can be met and generators' output over the course of a year

+(capped at their Transmission Entry Capacity, TEC) can be accommodated in the most economic and efficient manner.
 The derivation of the incremental investment costs at different points on the system is therefore determined against the requirements of the system both at the time of peak demand and across the remainder of the year.
 The Security Standard uses a Demand Security Criterion and an Economy Criterion to assess capacity requirements.
-The charging methodology therefore recognises both these elements in its rationale. - 14.14.38 The Demand Security Criterion requires sufficient transmission system capacity such that peak demand can be met through generation sources as defined in the Security Standard, whilst the Economy Criterion requires sufficient transmission system capacity to accommodate all types of generation in order to meet varying levels of demand efficiently.
-The latter is achieved through a set of deterministic parameters that have been derived from a generic Cost Benefit Analysis (CBA) seeking to identify an appropriate balance between constraint costs and the costs of transmission reinforcements. - 14.14.39 The TNUoS charging methodology seeks to reflect these arrangements through the use of dual backgrounds in the Transport Model, namely a Peak Security background representative of the Demand Security Criterion and a Year Round background representative of the Economy Criterion. - 14.14.40 To recognise that various types of generation will have a different impact on incremental investment costs the charging methodology uses a generator's TEC, Peak Security flag, and Annual Load Factor (ALF) when determining Transmission Network Use of System charges relating to the Peak Security and Year Round backgrounds respectively.
-For the Year Round background the diversity of the plant mix (i.e the proportion of low carbon and carbon generation) in each charging zone is also taken into account. - 14.14.41 In setting and reviewing these charges The Company has a number of further objectives.

-These are to: - offer clarity of principles and transparency of the methodology; - inform existing Users and potential new entrants with accurate and stable cost messages; - charge on the basis of services provided and on the basis of incremental rather than average costs, and so promote the optimal use of and investment in the transmission system; and - be implementable within practical cost parameters and time-scales. - 14.14.42 Condition C13 of The Company's Transmission Licence governs the adjustment to Use of System charges for small generators.
+The charging methodology therefore recognises both these elements in its rationale.

+- 14.14.8 The Demand Security Criterion requires sufficient transmission system capacity such that peak demand can be met through generation sources as defined in the Security Standard, whilst the Economy Criterion requires sufficient transmission system capacity to accommodate all types of generation in order to meet varying levels of demand efficiently.
+The latter is achieved through a set of deterministic parameters that have been derived from a generic Cost Benefit Analysis (CBA) seeking to identify an appropriate balance between constraint costs and the costs of transmission reinforcements. - 14.14.9 The TNUoS charging methodology seeks to reflect these arrangements through the use of dual backgrounds in the Transport Model, namely a Peak Security background representative of the Demand Security Criterion and a Year Round background representative of the Economy Criterion. - 14.14.10 To recognise that various types of generation will have a different impact on incremental investment costs the charging methodology uses a generator's TEC, Peak Security flag, and Annual Load Factor (ALF) when determining Transmission Network Use of System charges relating to the Peak Security and Year Round backgrounds respectively.
+For the Year Round background the diversity of the plant mix (i.e the proportion of low carbon and carbon generation) in each charging zone is also taken into account. - 14.14.11 In setting and reviewing these charges The Company has a number of further objectives.
+These are to: - offer clarity of principles and transparency of the methodology; - inform existing Users and potential new entrants with accurate and stable cost messages; - charge on the basis of services provided and on the basis of incremental rather than average costs, and so promote the optimal use of and investment in the transmission system; and - be implementable within practical cost parameters and time-scales. - 14.14.12 Condition C13 of The Company's Transmission Licence governs the adjustment to Use of System charges for small generators.
 Under the condition, The Company is required to reduce TNUoS charges paid by eligible small generators by a designated sum, which will be determined by the Authority.
 The licence condition describes an adjustment to generator charges for eligible plant, and a consequential change to demand charges to recover any shortfall in revenue.
 The mechanism for recovery will ensure revenue neutrality over the lifetime of its operation although it does allow for effective under or over recovery within any year.
-For the avoidance of doubt, Condition C13 does not form part of the Use of System Charging Methodology.
+For the avoidance of doubt, Condition C13 does not form part of the Use of System Charging Methodology. - 14.14.13 The Company will typically calculate TNUoS tariffs annually, publishing final tariffs in respect of a Financial Year by the end of the preceding January.
+However The Company may update the tariffs part way through a Financial Year.